Jun-Pu/PAV-SOD/README.md

 <p align="center">
     <img src="./figures/fig_attributes.jpg"/> <br />
     <em>
     Figure 2: Examples of challenging attributes on equirectangular (ER) images from our ASOD60K, with instance-level GT and fixations as annotation guidance. f(k,l,m) denote random frames of a given video.
-Best viewed in color.
     </em>
 </p>